liyonelectronics-arch/rewise/privacy_deletion.md

-Data Deletion Request - Rewire: Focus & Control
+Data Deletion & Privacy Policy
 App Name: Rewire: Focus & Control

-Developer: Li Wang
+Developer: Liyonelec

-We respect your privacy.
-You have full control over your data.
+Data Privacy Commitment:

-1. How to delete your data locally:
+Rewire is a Local-First application.
+We do not operate any cloud servers, and we do not store your personal behavioral logs, trigger history, or streak data remotely.
+Your privacy is physically protected on your own device.

-You can clear all your behavioral logs, history, and streak data anytime by going to Settings > Clear All Data within the app.
-This action is immediate and permanent.
+How to Manage & Delete Your Data:

-2. How to request account/cloud data deletion:
+Local Deletion: You can permanently wipe all your local records via the "Clear All Data" button in the App Settings.

-If you have created an account for Pro features and wish to delete your entire profile from our records:
+Full Removal: Uninstalling the application will automatically and immediately delete all associated data from your device.

-Please email us at [你的邮箱] with the subject "Data Deletion Request".
+Manual Requests: As we do not hold any data on our side, there is no remote data to delete.
+However, if you have questions regarding your data privacy, you may contact liyonelectronics@gmail.com.

-We will process your request and delete all associated data from our servers within 7 business days.
+Note on Subscriptions:

-Note: Deleting your data does not automatically cancel your Google Play subscription.
-Please manage subscriptions via the Google Play Store.
+Deleting your data or uninstalling the app will not cancel your Google Play subscription.
+Please manage your $29.99/year subscription in the Google Play Store settings.